kthom123/kthom123/README.md

 ### Hi, I'm Kyle 👋

-I am a Software Engineer at Evolany and a graduate of Le Wagon Tokyo.
+I am an aspiring Software Engineer and a graduate of Le Wagon Tokyo.

 I enjoy making applications that can help make a difference in the lives of people.
 I have a particular interest in medicine and sports.